EdbMails EDB Recovery and Migration software

 • Step 4: Set the homeMDB value if it shows not set

-Look for a user in the Organizational unit whose mailbox has a valid database and does not show the error.
-Right click on this user > click 'Properties' and in the homeMDB copy the value that is shown CN=DB02, CN=Databases, CN=Microsoft Exchange, CN=Services, CN=Configuration, DC=domain_name, DC=local
+Search for a user within the Organizational Unit (OU) whose mailbox is associated with a valid database and is not displaying the error.
+Right-click on this user and select 'Properties.'
+In the 'homeMDB' field, copy the value displayed, which should look like this: CN=DB02, CN=Databases, CN=Microsoft Exchange, CN=Services, CN=Configuration, DC=domain_name, DC=local

 Go back to the user whose mailbox shows and paste the value for the homeMDB attribute.